abbemu/Kafka/README.md

 # Kafka Integration Demonstration

+## Getting started

+1. Ensure you have Kafka running locally (default: localhost:9092).
+Use the provided Docker Compose file if needed.
+2. Clone this repo
+3. Run the application 'dotnet run'
+4. Use the Swagger UI (or Postman) to send messages through "Try it out" http://localhost:5237/swagger
+5. Watch the console for consumer output.

 ## What I have created:

 - Basic producer service that can send messages to a Kafka Topic